shanesatoson/evcojs/README.md

 # evcojs

 The name evcojs is a combination of the words "event", "command" and "javascript".
 It is a library that helps to create applications with a clear separation of concerns between handling commands and handling events.
-This makes it easier to understand and maintain the codebase.
+This makes it easier to understand and maintain the bussiness logic based on requirements.

 `evcojs` is a lightweight, dependency-free library for implementing CQRS (Command Query Responsibility Segregation) and Event Sourcing patterns in TypeScript and JavaScript.
 It helps to cleanly encapsulate business logic, improve scalability, and maintain a complete audit trail of all state changes.